Greens Bush to Arthurs Seat Biolink

 The success of this project is largely due to strong partnerships with key stakeholders, including the Port Phillip and Westernport Catchment Management Authority, Mornington Peninsula Shire, Melbourne Water, Parks Victoria, Birdlife Australia, Chisholm Institute, Holmsglen TAFE, Advance College, Balcombe Grammar, Padua Secondary College, Flinders Christian Community College and Scouts Australia.
 In addition, the enthusiasm and generosity of community members keen to get involved and make a positive contribution to environmental values cannot be overstated.

-2017-2020 grant funding is now acquitted.
 The project has sparked much interest with neighbouring landholders and the future focus is to secure further funding to expand the biolink.
 As the project continues to grow, we will achieve even greater connectivity in the landscape to provide viable linkages for Indigenous flora and fauna, promote overall catchment health and responsible land stewardship now and for future generations.